I have a particular interest in culture and history, especially the history of my home country, Ireland.

 Blessings have been associated with Irish culture for a long time.
 They are part of a longstanding Irish tradition of using words to show others that they are loved and cared for.
 The Irish are well-known for their toasts, greetings, farewells and well-wishes, all of which are used to bestow health and good luck upon loved ones.

 Originally, Irish blessings were part of the Gaelic language tradition.
 However, as more and more Irish people adopted English as their first language, many Gaelic blessings were adapted or translated into English.
-Irish blessings often relate to positive wishes for the future and are traditionally used at weddings, funerals, christenings and other important life events.
+Irish blessings often relate to positive wishes for the future.
+They are traditionally used at weddings, funerals, christenings and other important life events.

 Traditional Irish Christmas blessings are a great way to let friends and family know you are thinking of them and wish them health and good cheer in the year to come.
 Below is a selection of traditional Irish Christmas blessings in English followed by instructions on how to wish someone a merry Christmas in Gaelic.
 Also included are Irish Christmas poems that can be read aloud or used in holiday cards.
 Refer to the video at the end of this article for help pronouncing Christmas greetings in Gaelic.

 Irish Christmas Blessings

 Irish blessings can be used in Christmas cards, letters and party invitations.
 Here are a few short blessings that you might like to use this year.
 If you are sending a letter or card to someone Irish, consider including one of the Gaelic Christmas wishes below in addition to an English blessing.

 - May peace and plenty be the first to lift the latch on your door, and may happiness be guided to your home by the candle of Christmas.

 - May the good saints protect you and bless you today.
 And may trouble ignore you each step of the way.
 Christmas joy to you!

 - Nollaig faoi shéan is faoi shaonas duit!
 (A happy and prosperous Christmas to you!)

 - Beannachtaí na Nollag duit!
 (The blessings of Christmas be with you!)